terminatorul/perl-ODBC/README.md

 Only available functions are:
  - list installed drivers and driver attributes
  - show available ODBC version

+The module will select iodbc on MacOS, unixodbc on Linux and standard ODBC32 on Windows.

 ## Installation
 Clone the repository and manually copy the module to Perl 6 modules directory, since there is no module distribution archive packaged or uploaded to the Perl6 ecosystem for this module.